mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 Nearly a year with no contact.
 Everyone thought he was dead.

-And then some traders find him, floating alone out there near the boarder and almost dead.
+And then some traders find him, floating alone out there near the border and almost dead.
 No sign of the other crew members.
 But that didn't matter because Kurtz was ok.

 And he had found it out there – he had seen a future where anything was possible – or at least that's what he said, and you couldn't help but believe him.